 | Insulation | Improves efficiency | Closed-cell spray foam, rigid foam | 20+ years |

-Wood-destroying organisms, including termites, carpenter ants, and fungi, all require moisture to thrive.
-By controlling humidity in the crawl space, encapsulation protects structural components like floor joists, girders, and subflooring from rot and pest damage.
-This preservation of structural integrity represents significant long-term value.
+Structural protection.
+Termites, carpenter ants, and wood-decay fungi all need moisture to survive.
+Controlling humidity in the crawl space protects floor joists, girders, and subflooring from rot and pest damage, which preserves the home’s structural integrity over the long term.

 | Factor | Vented Crawl Space | Encapsulated Crawl Space |